terraform-aws-modules/terraform-aws-lambda/examples/container-build-image/README.md

-# Complete AWS Lambda examples
+# AWS Lambda launched from Docker Container Image example

-Configuration in this directory creates AWS Lambda Function, Layers, Alias, and so on with the large variety of supported features showing this module in action.
+Configuration in this directory creates AWS Lambda Function deployed with a Container Image.

 ## Usage